Welcome to My Green Home!

 Hi, I’m Nellie!
 I’m a plant addict.

-It was a tiny Pilea that sparked my interest in houseplants.
+My plant journey began with a tiny Pilea.
 I’d received it from my friend as a housewarming gift.
-In a bid to keep it alive, I researched like a geek and gave it all my love and attention.
-My little plant baby showed me how rewarding it can be to nurture plants and watch them grow.
+In a bid to keep it alive, I researched like a geek and learned all I could about caring for a Pilea.
+I became obsessed.

-A few weeks later, my husband came home with two more plants.
+A few weeks later, I picked up two more plants at a supermarket.
 And then I got another, and another.
 The rest is history.
 My collection has now grown to almost 50 plants.

 Having plants has brought so much joy to my life.
-My plants also bring a slice of the tropics – where I grew up – to my current home in the Netherlands.
-I’ve come to realise that happiness can be brought through nurturing plants and surrounding myself with nature.
+There is something therapeutic and calming about their presence.
+They breath life into each corner of my living space, and add vibrant colors especially in gloomy winter days.
+They also bring a slice of the tropics – I grew up in Singapore – to my current home in the Netherlands.

 For years, I traveled intensively around the world.
 I was so obsessed with travel that I built a life and career around it.
 My travel blog, Wild Junket, landed me assignments for major travel magazines, guidebook companies and even a book deal.
 I’ve since traveled to 140+ countries across seven continents.